W-David-Porter/acim/src/text/5-healing-and-wholeness/vii-the-decision-for-god/index.md

 ::: details Substituted
 Decision cannot be difficult.
-²Decision cannot be difficult is obvious, if you realise that you must already have decided not to be wholly joyous if not wholly joyous is how you feel.
+²Decision cannot be difficult is obvious, if you realize that you must already have decided not to be wholly joyous if not wholly joyous is how you feel.
-³Therefore, the first step in the undoing is to recognise that you actively decided wrongly, but can as actively decide otherwise.
+³Therefore, the first step in the undoing is to recognize that you actively decided wrongly, but can as actively decide otherwise.
 ⁴Be very firm with yourself in this, and keep yourself fully aware that the undoing process; undoing process does not come from you, is nevertheless within you because God placed the undoing process within you.
 ⁵Your part is merely to return your thinking to the point the error was made, and give the error over to the Atonement in peace.
 ⁶Say this to yourself as sincerely as you can, remembering that the Holy Spirit will respond fully to your slightest invitation: